abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description:**

 Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
 These attacks are used for everything from data theft to site defacement or distribution of malware.
-CSP provides a set of standard HTTP headers that allow website owners to declare approved sources of content that browsers should be allowed to load on that page — covered types are JavaScript, CSS, HTML frames, fonts, images and embeddable objects such as Java applets, ActiveX, audio, and video files.
+CSP provides a set of standard HTTP headers that allow website owners to declare approved sources of content that browsers should be allowed to load on a certain page — covered types are JavaScript, CSS, HTML frames, fonts, images and embeddable objects such as Java applets, ActiveX, audio, and video files.

 **Solution:**

-Ensure that your web server, application server, load balancer, etc. is configured to set the `Content-Security-Policy` header, to achieve optimal browser support: "Content-Security-Policy" for Chrome 25+, Firefox 23+, and Safari 7+, "X-Content-Security-Policy" for Firefox 4.0+ and Internet Explorer 10+, and "X-WebKit-CSP" for Chrome 14+ and Safari 6+.
+Ensure that your web server, application server, load balancer, etc. are configured to set the `Content-Security-Policy` header, to achieve optimal browser support: "Content-Security-Policy" for Chrome 25+, Firefox 23+, and Safari 7+, "X-Content-Security-Policy" for Firefox 4.0+ and Internet Explorer 10+, and "X-WebKit-CSP" for Chrome 14+ and Safari 6+.

 In ASP.NET Core, you can create middleware to set the header to the HTTP response, here is a minimal middleware to do this.
 You need to add this code to the `Configure()` method in `Startup.cs` before the `UseEndpoints` method.

 ```
 app.Use(async (context, next) =>